Energy-Pathways-Group/wave-vortex-model-diagnostics/docs/classes/wvdiagnostics/index.md

 ## Overview
     This is a collection of diagnostic tools for analyzing model output

 ## Topics
 + Diagnostics Generation
   + [`create1DMirrorFluxes`](/wave-vortex-model-diagnostics/classes/wvdiagnostics/create1dmirrorfluxes.html) Create 1D mirror flux diagnostics and write them to the diagnostics NetCDF.
   + [`create2DMirrorFluxes`](/wave-vortex-model-diagnostics/classes/wvdiagnostics/create2dmirrorfluxes.html) Compute 2D mirror-flux diagnostics and write them to the diagnostics NetCDF.
+  + [`createDiagnosticsFile`](/wave-vortex-model-diagnostics/classes/wvdiagnostics/creatediagnosticsfile.html) Create a new diagnostics file and compute diagnostics from WVModel output.
   + [`createReservoirGroup`](/wave-vortex-model-diagnostics/classes/wvdiagnostics/createreservoirgroup.html) Create a reservoir group in the diagnostics NetCDF and populate it.
 + Figures
   + Model Snapshot